 —If the Ack Type(#1408) field is 1 then the Block Ack Starting Sequence Control(#1490), TID and BA Bitmap fields(Ed) of the BA information field are processed according the procedure given in 10.24.7 (HT-immediate block ack extensions).

 —If the Ack Type(#1408) field is 0, the field indicates an acknowledgement(#Ed) of either a single MPDU or all MPDUs carried in the eliciting PPDU that was transmitted by the STA.
+If the TID field is lower than 8 or equal to 15, the field indicates an acknowledgement of single MPDU carried in the eliciting PPDU that was transmitted by the STA.
+If the TID field is 14, the field indicates an acknowledgement of all MPDUs carried in the eliciting PPDU that was transmitted by the STA.